cfarkas/SARS-CoV-2-freebayes/README.md

 ### Number of variants per genome

-Users can calculate number of variants per genome.
+Users can compute the number of variants per genome.
 Inside all_variants folder, do:

 ```
 ulimit -s 299999